thias/puppet-nagios/README.md

-The `apache_httpd` and `php` modules are required for the server part, though optionally since it is also possible to use an existing non-puppet managed web server or different module modules.
+The `apache_httpd` and `php` modules are required for the server part, though optionally since it is also possible to use an existing non-puppet managed web server or different puppet modules.
 For a new empty node, configuring it as a nagios server will be much quicker if those modules can be used.

 Stored configurations are essential on the puppetmaster for the module to work